-Application Fire vall Decider Settings

-This section allows you to configure the application firewall Decider processes.

-The number of Applic Decider Processes: 2

-The port to which the processes.
-Enforcer rule should send traffic so it can be distributed between the decider

-Decider Port: 11008
+Application Firew vall Decider Settings This section allows you to configure the application firewall Decider processes.
+The number of Applic Decider Processes: ation Firewall decider process to run. processes.
+Enforcer rule should send traffic so it can be distributed between the decider Decider Port: 11008